ElmoreV/TaskPlanner_javareact/notes/Thoughts.md

 - "I want to practice Spanish until I die" (until impossible)
 - "I want to practice Spanish every Monday" (repeated + time span

+### Organization/person/group

+who benefits from the goal fullfillment?

 ### SMART goals

+Smart goals are a way to solve goals, but it conflates a couple of parameters:

 - Specific (testable: true/false result.
 Not a maybe result.)
 - Measurable/trackable